grokking-sc/grokking-sc/comments.md

 # Open

-* fix the errors Invalid hexadecimal escape sequence and all_examples is not defined in index.html (the drop-down list "Select example..." is empty)
 * README "add the additional flag `-nic user,hostfwd=tcp:8000-:8000`" (hostaddr column before hostport missing, cf. qemu(1))
 * README "this becomes `./start.sh -nic user,hostfwd=tcp:8000-:8000`" (hostaddr column before hostport missing, cf. qemu(1))
 * add a concrete way of installing the required versions of GHC and Cabal to the README along the following lines: